 Fixing the Capped Assessment Program (CAP)

 The current CAP on property taxes has created inequalities in tax burden for homeowners across the province.
 New homeowners, including first-time buyers and seniors who are downsizing, pay significantly more in taxes than their neighbours.
 NSAR and our partners are proposing changes to the CAP.
 We have also partnered with other partners to create a CAP Map to demonstrate the impacts of this taxation.

-Down Payment Assistance Program, a 10-year interest-free loan created by NSAR and Housing Nova Scotia.
+The Down Payment Assistance Program is a 10-year interest-free loan created by REALTORS® and Housing Nova Scotia.
 In 2022 purchase NSAR worked with the provincial government to increase price limits and income caps to help more Nova Scotians purchase their first home.
 So far, it’s helped over 860 families in Nova Scotia.

 Canada Greener Homes Grant was advocated for by REALTORS® to allow homeowners access to grants and funding to make their homes more energy efficient and keep energy costs affordable.